Immersed tube: Construction

 The tunnel is made up of separate elements, each prefabricated in a manageable length, then having the ends sealed with bulkheads so they can be floated.
 At the same time, the corresponding parts of the path of the tunnel are prepared, with a trench on the bottom of the channel being dredged and graded to fine tolerances to support the elements.
 The next stage is to place the elements into place, each towed to the final location, in most cases requiring some assistance to remain buoyant.
 Once in position, additional weight is used to sink the element into the final location, this being a critical stage to ensure each piece is aligned correctly.
 After being put into place, the joint between the new element and the tunnel is emptied of water then made water tight, this process continuing sequentially along the tunnel.

 The trench is then backfilled and any necessary protection, such as rock armour, added over the top.
 The ground beside each end tunnel element will often be reinforced, to permit a tunnel boring machine to drill the final links to the portals on land.
 After these stages the tunnel is complete, and the internal fitout can be carried out.

 The segments of the tube may be constructed in one of two methods.
 In the United States, the preferred method has been to construct steel or cast iron tubes which are then lined with concrete.
 This allows use of conventional shipbuilding techniques, with the segments being launched after assembly in dry docks.
 In Europe, reinforced concrete box tube construction has been the standard; the sections are cast in a basin which is then flooded to allow their removal.

 Advantages and disadvantages

-The main advantage of an immersed tube is that they can be considerably more cost effective than alternative options – i.e., a bored tunnel beneath the water being crossed (if indeed this is possible at all due to other factors such as the geology and seismic activity) or a bridge.
+The main advantage of an immersed tube is that it can be considerably more cost effective than alternative options such as a bored tunnel (which may not be possible at all due to other factors such as the geology and seismic activity) or a bridge.
 Other advantages relative to these alternatives include: